Consumer Medicine Information

 Tell your doctor if you experience any of the following common side effects:

-Upper respiratory infections such as sinus infection and sore throat.
+Upper respiratory infections such as sinus infection and colds

 Viral upper respiratory tract infection